gxwangdi/Leetcode/357-Count-Numbers-with-Unique-Digits/README.md

 The problem is asking for numbers from 0 to 10^n.
 Hence return f(1) + f(2) + .. + f(n)

-As @4acreg suggests, There are only 11 different ans.
+There are only 11 different ans.
 You can create a lookup table for it.
 This problem is O(1) in essence.